DanielPosada330/Travel-Agency-Back-End-Migration-Website/README.md

 ## FUTURE USE
 Take this opportunity to create or add to a simple resume portfolio to highlight and showcase your work for future use in career search, experience, and education!

+## Rubric Sections
+This section will be used to annotate what changes were made as a supplement to the repository graph history.
+Changes will be made in numerical order with the following format: file(s) changed/added, lines affected/added, changes/additions made.

+C.  Construct four new packages, one for each of the following: controllers, entities, dao, and services.
+The packages will need to be used for a checkout form and vacations packages list.

+Note: The packages should be on the same level of the hierarchy.

+Note: Construct a package named config and copy the RestDataConfig.java provided in the laboratory environment to the package.
+Modify it so that the package and imports have the correct package and import addresses.
+Copy the application.properties file that is provided in the laboratory environment into your application properties resource file.
+1) Create 5 packages: config, controllers, dao, entities, and services.
+2) Update config package: Add RestDataConfig.java file to config package.
+3) Update application.properties: Add data to application.properties file.